 If you’re interested in similar breeds, look into these to compare the pros and cons.

-Explore a variety of our many dog breed profiles to find the right companion to bring home.
+Explore our many dog breed profiles to find the right companion to bring home.